Olga877/python-project-50/README.md

 ### Description

-*Difference Generator* is a program that determines the difference between two data structures.
-This is a popular task, for which there are many online services, for example, jsondiff.
+**Difference Generator** is a program that determines the difference between two data structures.
+This is a popular task, for which there are many online services, for example, *jsondiff*.
 A similar mechanism is used, for example, when outputting tests or when automatically tracking changes in configuration files.

 ### Utility Capabilities:
 - Different input formats support: yaml, json